 Will debt consolidation hurt my credit score?

-Applying for a consolidation loan triggers a hard credit search, which temporarily reduces your score.
-However, if the loan is approved and you make all repayments on time, your score will recover and likely improve over the following months as your overall debt reduces.
+Applying triggers a hard credit search, temporarily reducing your score.
+If approved and all repayments are made on time, your score will recover and likely improve as your overall debt reduces.

 Can I consolidate loans if I have bad credit?

-Yes, but the rates available to you will be higher — potentially making consolidation less beneficial.
+Yes, but the rates available will be higher.
 If your credit score is low, consider working with a free debt charity like StepChange or Citizens Advice before applying for additional credit.

 Related Calculators